Beverage Digest

-Beverage Digest is a privately owned subscription publication covering the global non-alcoholic beverage industry.
-The company was founded in 1982 by Jesse Meyers and sells premium market intelligence and data.
+Beverage Digest is a privately owned subscription publication covering the global beverage industry.
+The company, founded in 1982 by Jesse Meyers, sells premium market intelligence and data.

-Beverage Digest organizes conferences each year, where senior executives in the industry share their view on trends.
-Beverage manufacturers often quote information from the annual Beverage Digest Fact Book and the twice-monthly Beverage Digest newsletter in their press releases.
+Beverage Digest organizes an annual conference, where senior industry executives share their views on trends.

 Publications

 Beverage Digest publishes the Beverage Digest Fact Book, a twice-monthly newsletter, and a map book that outlines Coca-Cola and Pepsi franchise territories.
-In addition to being editor and publisher of Beverage Digest, Duane Stanford Jr. also hosts a podcast called The Breeze.
+Duane Stanford Jr., editor and publisher of Beverage Digest, also hosts a podcast called The Breeze.

 Although the newsletter is written for executives in the non-alcoholic drinks industry, its articles are often cited in publications with a broader audience.

 The New York Times has based a number of articles in part on information first published by Beverage Digest.
-The Los Angeles Times also cites the magazine as an authority in various stories.
+The Los Angeles Times has also cited the magazine as an authority in various stories.

 Forbes magazine, Yahoo!
 News and Reuters have also quoted the magazine.

-USA Today often bases stories on information first published in Beverage Digest.